rekcurd/python-client/README.md

 response = client.run_predict_arrint_arrint(input)
 ```

-### Available methods of ```DruckerWorkerClient```
+### DruckerWorkerClient
-You need to use an appropriate method for your Drucker service.
+You need to use an appropriate method for your Rekcurd service.
 The methods are generated according to the input and output formats. *V* is the length of feature vector. *M* is the number of classes.
 If your algorithm is a binary classifier, you set *M* to 1.
 If your algorithm is a multi-class classifier, you set *M* to the number of classes.

 |method |input: data<BR>(required) |input: option |output: label<BR>(required) |output: score<BR>(required) |output: option |
 |:---|:---|:---|:---|:---|:---|